We are closed and will open at 04:00 pm

 She co-founded and co-directed Amman Design Week (ADW) and established ālmamar, a cultural experience and residency program in Amman, Jordan.

-She has exhibited internationally: at the Venice Biennale of Architecture, Venice (2025); Vitra Design Museum, Basel (2024); Qatar Museums, Doha (2024); Science Museum, London (2022); The Miyake Issey Foundation, Tokyo (2021); Stedelijk Museum, Amsterdam (2017); and The Museum of Modern Art (MoMA), New York (2016).
+She has exhibited internationally: Venice Biennale of Architecture, Venice (2025); Vitra Design Museum, Basel (2024); Qatar Museums, Doha (2024); Science Museum, London (2022); The Miyake Issey Foundation, Tokyo (2021); Stedelijk Museum, Amsterdam (2017); and The Museum of Modern Art (MoMA), New York (2016).
 Her works are in the collections of Her Majesty Queen Rania of Jordan and the Barjeel Art Foundation.